OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/add-material-ui.md

 export default withRoot(withStyles(styles)(Layout));
 ```

-This update uses the `withRoot`, and `withStyles` components to initialize the Material UI library.
-And establishes some very vanilla layout properties in `const styles`.
+This update uses the `withRoot` and `withStyles` components to initialize the Material UI library.
+It establishes some very vanilla layout properties in `const styles`.

 ## Add a `Navigation` component.

 Add the file *src/components/Navigation/Navigation.js*.
-We'll use this as the header, and navigation for our application:
+We'll use this as the header and navigation for our application:

 ```javascript
 import React from 'react';